Strong public schools are the backbone of a strong community. Our schools in

 The call for societal change, racial & social justice and dismantling systemic racism is nothing new in our country.
 However right now there is a new sense of reflection, urgency and purpose that is uniting all people regardless of race, ethnicity, gender, religion, and sexual orientation.
 As a woman of color, a great-granddaughter of one of the first African American families in Vancouver, a sister of a police officer and someone who works with law enforcement and within the court system- the intersectionality of Tanisha’s life background and experiences puts her in a unique position to assess, elevate, cultivate stability and foster trust in our communities.

-When it comes to Police Reform, we need to Rethink the way do law enforcement in our country, Re-envision the way we fund public safety in our communities, Reprioritize our budgets for mental health & social services, affordable housing, accessible healthcare and quality education.
+When it comes to Police Reform, we need to Rethink the way we do law enforcement in our country, Re-envision the way we fund public safety in our communities, Reprioritize our budgets for mental health & social services, affordable housing, accessible healthcare and quality education.
 Re-imagine the possibilities when all voices are heard and have a seat at the table.

 From a State Legislative perspective: